freepn/freepn-gtk3-tray/README.rst

 This app also depends on PyGobject, a GTK+3 desktop environment, and the associated gobject introspection libraries.
-The minimal package deps are currently used in the freepn-gtk3-tray ebuild and deb packages linked in the fpnd readme.
+The minimal package deps are currently used in the freepn-gtk3-tray ebuild and deb packages linked below.

 Lastly, the fpnd package will install the polkit rules required for the daemon controller commands used in the the GUI app.